-It's 1911 in the "wickedest city in the Dominion," and Sam, in his first recorded appearance (The Blood Libel, 1997), is just another tough guy for hire, working as a bouncer in a local brothel.
-Then he's persuaded to look into the murder of a Polish working girl -- a murder that's being blamed on a North End rabbi.
-Suffice it to say that Winnipeg at the time wasn't exactly known for its friendly attitude towards Jews.
+It’s 1911 in the “wickedest city in the Dominion,” and Sam, in his first recorded appearance, The Blood Libel (1997), is just another tough guy for hire, rented muscle working as a bouncer in a local brothel.
+Then he’s “persuaded” to look into the death of a Polish working girl–a murder that’s being blamed on a North End rabbi.
+Suffice it to say that Winnipeg at the time wasn’t exactly known for its friendly attitude towards Jews.

-But Sam must have persevered and ultimately done okay, because he's since shown up in a second novel, Sins of the Suffragette (2002) which takes place a few years later, wherein he's chucked the brothel gig, to look into the mysterious death of a suffragette, and encounters real-life feminist activist Nellie McClung, while The Bolshevik's Revenge (2002) found Sam caught up in the maelstrom of the Winnipeg General Strike.
-More novels were promised in this series, although it was years before the next one, The Bootlegger's Congession (2016), showed up.
+But Sam must have persevered and ultimately done okay, because he showed up in a sequel, Sins of the Suffragette (2002) which takes place a few years later.
+He’s chucked the brothel gig, and is a more-or-less bona fide private investigator(the local cops consider him a “Nebrew troublemaker”), hired to look into the mysterious death of a local suffragette, and encounters real-life feminist activist Nellie McClung, while The Bolshevik’s Revenge (2002) found Sam caught up in the maelstrom of the bloody Winnipeg General Strike.
+More novels were promised in this series, although it took years before the next one, The Bootlegger’s Congession (2016), showed up.

-There's some pretty good local and historical colour in this series, and Levine really seems to capture the feel of the turn-of-the-century Prairie town where immigrants from the city's tough-and-tumble North End struggle to find an identity in a world dominated by white middle-class WASPs and their would-be pretensions.
+Levine really seems to capture the feel of the turn-of-the-century wind-blown Prairie town, where the immigrants from all over the world that inhabit the city’s rough-and-tumble North End struggle to find an identity in a world dominated and controlled by the white middle-class WASPs downtown, and their would-be pretensions.

 My 2002 review of The Bolshevik’s Revenge for January Magazine.